KristinaGagalova/pante2-legacy/containers/README.md

 ```
 # To build the monolithic docker image
-sudo make docker/pante2
+sudo make docker/pante2-legacy

 # To build a the singularity image.
-sudo make singularity/pante2.sif
+sudo make singularity/pante2-legacy.sif

 # To tidy the docker image registry and singularity cache.
 # Note that this may also remove docker images created by other methods.
 sudo make tidy

 # To remove all docker images and singularity images from your computer.
-# Will remove EVERYTHING, aka. the "help i've run out of root disk space" command.
+# Will remove EVERYTHING, aka. the "help I've run out of root disk space" command.
 sudo make clean
 ```

 Singularity images are placed in a `singularity` subdirectory with the extension `.sif`.

 Note that singularity images are built from docker images, so you may want to clean up the `docker images`.
-Note also that singularity leaves some potentially large tar files in tmp folders that wont be removed automatically.
+Note also that singularity leaves some potentially large tar files in tmp folders that won't be removed automatically.
 On my computers (ubuntu/fedora) these are put in `/var/tmp/docker-*`.
 It's worth deleting them.